fagiolini/fagiolini.github.io/_posts/2020-11-16-sweet-sour-chickpeas.md

   <figcaption>sweet 'n sour tofu.</figcaption>
 </figure>

-to fully benefit from the chickpeas proteins, couple them with some rice. [find recipe below](#pilaf-rice).
+as all pulses, chickpeas are a great source of plant-based proteins. to fully benefit from them couple your chickpeas with some rice. [find recipe below](#pilaf-rice).

 *quantities for 2 abundant portions*